What is AI literacy?

 From digital to AI literacy: our path here

-This isn’t the first time organisations have had to build a new kind of fluency.
-At Brilliant Noise, our thinking about AI literacy grew out of our early work on digital literacy – back when smartphones, social media and cloud collaboration were reshaping how work happened.
+Organisations have built new kinds of fluency before.
+At Brilliant Noise, our thinking about AI literacy grew out of earlier work on digital literacy – back when smartphones, social media and cloud collaboration were reshaping how work happened.

 In 2011, our CEO Antony Mayfield spoke at TEDx Brighton about the skills we’d need in the digital age.
 He talked about: